juji-io/datalevin/README.md

 and behaves the same way as most other databases: when data are deleted, they are gone.

-Datalevin retains the library property of Datascript, and it is meant to be embedded in applications to manage state.
+Datalevin started out as a port of [Datascript](https://github.com/tonsky/datascript) in-memory Datalog database to [Lightning Memory-Mapped Database (LMDB)](https://en.wikipedia.org/wiki/Lightning_Memory-Mapped_Database).
+It retains the library property of Datascript, and it is meant to be embedded in applications to manage state.
 Because data is persistent on disk in Datalevin, application state can survive application restarts, and data size can be larger than memory.